 A dealer rebate awards the customer with money off a new vehicle’s purchase price.
 These dealer rebates can be used to eat away at negative equity.

 - You owe $11,500 on your vehicle, but your trade-in is only worth 10,000.

 - By using Hyundai’s $1500 rebate on the 2019 Santa Fe (just as a hypothetical example), your trade-in value is, essentially, now worth $11,500.

 Escape Your Negative Equity with Go Auto

-Go Auto has access to 20 different vehicle brands.
-With 10,000 vehicles online, we have one of the largest inventories in Canada.
+Go Auto has access to 19 different vehicle brands.
+With more than 10,000 vehicles online, we have one of the largest inventories in Canada.
 This massive selection provides multiple opportunities to use the various manufacturer rebates to assist with any negative equity.